aridjayarecipes/cutesrecipes.web.app/content/post/2045-step-by-step-guide-to-prepare-homemade-pistachio-and-rose-water-semolina-cake.md

 1. Grease a 9 inch pan and line with parchment paper.
 1. Pick through pistachios for any off color nuts.
 Roast all pistachios for 6 minutes.
 Set aside to cool.
 1. Roast almonds for 7-8 minutes, set aside to cool.
 1. Crack cardamom pods, 3 at a time, grind and reserve separately.
-(If you're obsessive/compulsive, you can cover the ramekin with plastic wrap so no flavor is lost.)
+(If you&#39;re obsessive/compulsive, you can cover the ramekin with plastic wrap so no flavor is lost.)
 1. In food processor, grind 1 cup pistachios with 1 tbsp sugar until coarse, not fine.
 Repeat for 1 cup almonds.
 1. Rub lemon peel with 1 tbsp sugar until fine.
 1. Add pistachios, almonds, one ramekin cardamom, semolina, baking powder, and salt.
 Whisk until mixed and reserve.